Steven Spielberg Film and Video Archive

 Viewings of video copies take place by appointment between 10:00 AM and 5:00 PM Monday to Friday at the United States Holocaust Memorial Museum.
 Inquiries are welcome by letter, phone, fax, or e-mail.

-The Archive is not equipped or staffed to supply copies of archival materials directly to users.
-If footage is in the public domain and has no rights restrictions, we can facilitate duplication of master material via a local video studio at the requestor’s expense.
-Images that are not in the public domain must be cleared with the rights holder by the requestor before duplication.
+If archive footage is in the public domain and has no rights restrictions, we can supply digital video files of film materials directly by a share file service.
+Staff will upload files and share a link with the client for downloading.
+Films that are not in the public domain must be cleared with the rights holder by the requestor before duplication.
 Read the procedures for duplication.

 The Archive actively seeks to expand its collection of moving image documentation of Holocaust history to a level that makes it the largest central repository worldwide of such materials for research.
 If you have films or related materials, like a camera, diary, or posters, that might be of interest to the USHMM, please contact staff at email@example.com.
 If you wish to become a Museum member or make a financial donation, please use the online form or call 866.99USHMM (866.998.7466).